-Six Million Children In SE Asia Affected By Yagi Disaster: UNICEF
+Six Million Children In SE Asia Affected By Yagi Disaster: Unicef

 Thailand reported three more deaths on Wednesday, taking the toll in the kingdom to 18, with a total of 537 fatalities now confirmed across the region.

-Six million children have been affected by Yagi, UN children's agency UNICEF said in a statement, with access to clean water, education, healthcare, food and shelter all compromised.
+Six million children have been affected by Yagi, United Nations children's agency UNICEF said in a statement, with access to clean water, education, healthcare, food and shelter all compromised.

-In Vietnam, some three million people are facing the risk of disease due to a lack of safe drinking water and sanitation, UNICEF said.
+In Vietnam, about three million people are facing the risk of disease due to a lack of safe drinking water and sanitation, Unicef said.

 Almost 400,000 people have been forced from their homes by floods in Myanmar, piling misery on a population already struggling with more than three years of war between the military and armed groups opposed to its rule.